-Theme your course with whatever is the fun trend of the time, it could be circus themed or dinosaurs or involve the characters from your kid’s favourite bedtime story.
+Theme your course with whatever is the fun trend of the time, it could be circus-themed or dinosaurs or involve the characters from your kid’s favorite bedtime story.

 If you say those softballs are dinosaur eggs hidden in a nest under the tree only to be reached through a hazardous and challenging course then that is what your kids will see!

 For older kids, although younger ones will be desperate to tag along!

 This is a great one for kids’ parties as it is collaborative and interactive for a group but it can be done solo too.
 Write cryptic paper clues that can send the children off all over the garden where you can hide the next clue or significant item.
 Involve some physical challenges in obtaining the next clue or key item as well as brainpower.
 Allocate the children a character with a name badge and refer to characters in the clues so each child feels individually challenged.

 The possibilities are endless and it’s a great way to make use of a small space that is not that interesting.